 A lot of people who use marijuana believe they have virtually no chance of getting addicted to the drug.
 However, current research clearly shows that, when used habitually, all forms of cannabis create the changes in your brain required to trigger serious addiction issues.
-The current term for this condition is cannabis use disorder.
-Let’s look at the some of the common signs of a drug addict with marijuana/cannabis-related problems.
+The current term for this condition is a cannabis use disorder.
+Let’s look at some of the common signs that you may need to seek help from a drug addiction treatment center for marijuana/cannabis-related problems.

 Marijuana Addiction Essentials